Structural Bioinformatics Library

 > mkdir build_sbl; cd build_sbl

 • 2) Running cmake.
-To compile the programs during the installation, you can set the SBL_APPLICATIONS tag to ON.
+To compile the programs, you can set the SBL_APPLICATIONS tag to ON.
 It is also possible to compile only part of the programs by specifying a value for SBL_APPLICATIONS (Core for all applications in Core, SFM for all Space Filling Model applications, CA for Conformational Analysis applications, DM for Data Managment applications)

 > cmake \<path/to/your/sbl/git/directory\> -DSBL_APPLICATIONS=ON